smithjph/Project-Euler/README.md

 # Project-Euler

-Problems are from https://projecteuler.net/.
+Problems are from [Project Euler](https://projecteuler.net/).
 Solutions are coded in R.